Admission to Gracewood

 Based on the interview, the admissions coordinator will make a preliminary determination for admission.
 The application is then evaluated by an internal admissions team.
 If it is confirmed that the family is a good fit, a meeting will be scheduled for the prospect to meet the staff and view living accommodations.
 At that point, a move-in date can be scheduled.
 If the admissions team determines that the family is not a good fit for the Gracewood residential family care program, the client will be referred, whenever possible, to other community resources.

-For more information, please contact Program Director Tracy Chiari.
+For more information, please contact Director of Programs Tracy Chiari, LCSW.

 Gracewood staff is available to provide information and referrals to valuable community resources and agencies that can help meet the needs of struggling families.
 For more information about referrals, please email us or call (713) 988-9757.